How to organise a charity bike ride or sportive

 Many of the useful documents mentioned in this article such as the Risk Assessment, Incident Report form and so on can be found in our Ride Leader and Event Organiser Resources.

-CTC is the national cycling charity, supporting and promoting all types of cycling.
+Cycling UK is the national cycling charity, supporting and promoting all types of cycling.
 If you have found these guidelines useful, why not consider affiliating to us or making a donation to support our work?
 You might even consider organising a charity ride in aid of us or the Cyclists' Defence Fund, or donating a portion of the funds you raise to support our invaluable campaigning work.